MicrosoftDocs/azure-stack-docs/azure-stack/hci/migrate/intall-and-enable-network-atc.md

 ## Before you begin

-Before you begin the process of enabling Network ATC on your existing Azure Stack HCI cluster, make sure:
+Before you begin the process of installing and enabling Network ATC on your existing Azure Stack HCI cluster, make sure:

 - You're on a host without a running VM on it.
 - You're on a cluster with running workloads on the node.

-## Steps to enable Network ATC
+## Steps to install and enable Network ATC

 > [!IMPORTANT]
 > If you don't have running workloads on your nodes, just add your intent command as if this was a brand-new cluster.
 You don't need to continue with the next set of instructions.